Cannoli Ice Cream Cones

 For the cones:

-• Melt the chocolate in the microwave at 50% power, stirring ever 15-30 seconds, until melted and smooth, or in a small saucepan over very low heat on the stove.
+• Melt 3 oz chopped dark chocolate in the microwave at 50% power, stirring every 15-30 seconds, until melted and smooth, or in a small saucepan over very low heat on the stove.

-• Using a pastry brush, brush the melted chocolate on the inside of the cones and allow to harden, placing in the refrigerator if necessary.
+• Using a pastry brush, brush the melted chocolate on the inside each of the 12 sugar cones, and allow to harden, placing in the refrigerator if necessary.

 • Prepare the ice cream mixture as per the directions below and carefully pour the mixture into the cones so that it comes about an inch above the top of the cone.

-• Sprinkle the top of each with about a teaspoon of mini chocolate chips and a teaspoon of chopped pistachios.
+• Sprinkle the top of each with 1/4 cup mini chocolate chips and 1/4 cup chopped pistachios about a teaspoon of each on top of each cone.

 • Place in the freezer upright for about 6 hours or until frozen.